29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 6- How many steps did you take today?

 There is a wide variety of step counters on the market nowadays.
 At first, I was like a lot of people I know, thinking the little gadgets were useless and just a fad.
 But nope.
-One day, I have in and got myself one of the not-so-fancy ones.
+One day, I got in and got myself one of the not-so-fancy ones.
 And I loved it!
 At least until I realized that my phone had the exact same feature for free, but I digress.

 Anyway, that little step counter pushes me to take a few extra steps to reach the daily and weekly goals I set for myself.
-It’s totally private, and I don’t have to feel bad if the count is under my goal, because I am the only one who sees it.
+It’s totally private, and I don’t have to feel bad if the count is under my goal because I am the only one who sees it.

 7- Wax on, wax off!

 I can’t believe I’m about to say this, but yes, it’s true.
 There are good things about cleaning your house.
 I know, I know.
 It’s crazy talk.
 But it’s true.
 Housework can actually help you get your body moving.
-And it is considered a low impact activity!
+And it is considered a low-impact activity!
 So next time you vacuum your living room or dust your shelves, you can feel twice as good about it: you will be making your house shine AND your body feel better!

 8- Dance like nobody’s watching!

 You read that right.
 It is absolutely the cliché you think it is.
 In my defense, it is a fun cliché.
-Plus, it’s a good reminder that low impact exercise does not have to be boring.
-So if you enjoy dancing and moving to the beat, go for it!
+Plus, it’s a good reminder that low-impact exercise does not have to be boring.
+So, if you enjoy dancing and moving to the beat, go for it!
 You will have fun, and you will do your body good.
 And let’s be honest: it’s a lot more fun than the previous point!

 9- Dance like everybody’s watching!